LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

     * Some of these modules must be associated with your unique App Group
     * Others do not have this requirement
 * Identifiers: The "Identifiers" are the names of the Modules that must be available to build Loop with GitHub
-    * There are 4 Identifiers that must be associated with your App Group
+    * There are 4 Identifiers for LoopWorkspace that must be associated with your App Group
         * Loop, Loop Intent Extension, Loop Status Extension and Small Status Widget
     * There are 2 other Identifiers that do not require that association
         * WatchApp and WatchAppExtension